-The IC-rating (Insulation Contact) of a downlight refers to whether or not it can come in direct contact with ceiling insulation.
+The IC-rating for downlights (Insulation Contact) refers to whether or not they can come in direct contact with ceiling insulation.
 But how are lighting and insulation related and why should you care?
 This post addresses these questions.

 An obvious solution is to separate the downlight housing and the insulation.
 This however is not ideal as it reduces the effectiveness of your insulation.
 This will also mean higher energy costs to keep your home cool in summer and warm in winter.
 IC-rated downlights fix this problem, as you can install them in an insulated ceiling without creating a fire hazard.
 These can be “abutted” or directly covered by insulation.
-IC-rated downlights are also compliant with the the Australian/New Zealand Standard on Recessed Luminaires (AS/NZS 60598.2.20:2018)
+IC-rated downlights are also compliant with the Australian/New Zealand Standard on Recessed Luminaires (AS/NZS 60598.2.20:2018)

 IC-Rated LED-Integrated Downlights

 Look for the IC-Rating label on the product or the manufacturer’s installation instructions.
-Please note, not all IC-4 Rated downlights are safe to be covered with insulation
+Please note, that not all IC-4 Rated downlights are safe to be covered with insulation

 IC-rating in downlights refers to ‘Insulation Contact’ and is accompanied by an image imprinted on the fixture and the installation instructions.
 As mentioned in our previous post on LED lights, they emit far less heat than their incandescent and halogen counterparts.
 It is also important to note that non-LED downlight kits pose an actual fire risk if covered with insulation, while appropriately IC-rated LED-integrated downlights, even if completely wrapped in insulation, won’t cause a fire – they just may not last as long.
 The integration of LED and the driver (transformer) into one unit, therefore, re-invented recessed lights, making them more energy-efficient, without compromising your ceiling insulation.

 Check label and installation instructions